A topic from the subject of Organic Chemistry in Chemistry.

 • Distillation: Distillation is used to separate alcohols and ethers based on their boiling points.
 This technique is often used to purify these compounds.

-• Gas chromatography: Gas chromatography is used to separate and identify alcohols and ethers based on their retention times on a column.
+• Gas chromatography (GC): GC is used to separate and identify alcohols and ethers based on their retention times on a column.
 This technique is often used to analyze complex mixtures of these compounds.

-• Mass spectrometry: Mass spectrometry is used to identify the molecular structure of alcohols and ethers.
+• Mass spectrometry (MS): MS is used to identify the molecular structure of alcohols and ethers.
 This technique is often used to confirm the identity of a compound.

 Types of Experiments

 • Oxidation of alcohols: The oxidation of alcohols is a common reaction used to prepare ketones, aldehydes, or carboxylic acids.
-This reaction is typically carried out using a strong oxidizing agent, such as potassium permanganate or potassium dichromate.
+This reaction is typically carried out using a strong oxidizing agent, such as potassium permanganate (KMnO₄) or potassium dichromate (K₂Cr₂O₇).

 • Dehydration of alcohols: The dehydration of alcohols is a common reaction used to prepare alkenes.
-This reaction is typically carried out using a strong acid, such as sulfuric acid or hydrochloric acid.
+This reaction is typically carried out using a strong acid, such as sulfuric acid (H₂SO₄) or phosphoric acid (H₃PO₄).

 • Williamson ether synthesis: The Williamson ether synthesis is a common reaction used to prepare ethers.
-This reaction is typically carried out by reacting an alcohol with an alkyl halide in the presence of a strong base, such as sodium hydroxide or potassium carbonate.
+This reaction is typically carried out by reacting an alkoxide ion (formed from an alcohol and a strong base) with an alkyl halide.

 Data Analysis

-The data from experiments involving alcohols and ethers can be analyzed using a variety of techniques.
-These techniques include:
+The data from experiments involving alcohols and ethers can be analyzed using a variety of techniques including:

-• Gas chromatography: The data from gas chromatography can be used to identify and quantify the different components in a mixture of alcohols and ethers.
+• Gas chromatography (GC): GC data can be used to identify and quantify the different components in a mixture of alcohols and ethers.

-• Mass spectrometry: The data from mass spectrometry can be used to determine the molecular structure of an alcohol or ether.
+• Mass spectrometry (MS): MS data can be used to determine the molecular structure of an alcohol or ether.

-• NMR spectroscopy: The data from NMR spectroscopy can be used to determine the structure and stereochemistry of an alcohol or ether.
+• NMR spectroscopy: NMR data can be used to determine the structure and stereochemistry of an alcohol or ether.

 Applications